fastvolt/markdown/README.md

 <br>

-## 📝 Compile Markdown to HTML File
+## 📝 Convert Markdown File to An HTML File

 > ***blogPost.md:***